Bachelor of Arts (BA) in Economics: Career Path

 • Macroeconomics: This course covers the basic principles of macroeconomics, including national income accounting, monetary and fiscal policy, and international trade.

-• Econometrics: This course covers the statistical methods used in economics, including regression analysis and time series analysis.
+• Econometrics: This course covers the statistical methods used in economics, including regression and time series analysis.

-• Elective courses: Depending on the program, students may have the opportunity to take elective courses in specialized areas of economics such as labor economics, international economics, and public economics.
+• Elective courses: Depending on the program, students may have the opportunity to take elective courses in specialized areas of economics, such as labor economics, international economics, and public economics.

-• Mathematical Economics: This course covers mathematical tools used in economics such as Calculus, Linear Algebra, Optimization, and Game theory.
+• Mathematical Economics: This course covers mathematical tools used in economics, such as Calculus, linear algebra, Optimization, and Game theory.

 • History of Economic Thought: This course covers the development of economic thought through history, including the works of Adam Smith, Karl Marx, John Maynard Keynes, and Milton Friedman.

-Note that the specific course offerings and requirements may vary depending on the university and program.
+The specific course offerings and requirements may vary depending on the university and program.

 Objectives, Goals, and Vision